 Medical Industry Biocide

-A biofilm is formed when microorganisms find a receptive environment where they are exposed to food and moisture.
-The microorganisms work together as a population and secrete a sticky polymer to form a solid matrix attached to a surface.
-Once a biofilm is established, it is very difficult to eliminate because the microbes are reinforced and protected by the matrix, making them very resistant to sanitizers.
-Biofilms are often responsible for poor product quality and/or lost product due to contamination, causing costly damage to both product and equipment.
-The threat of a biofilm can be eliminated with proper ATP hygiene monitoring, allowing early detection and removal of food residue – thus eliminating the food source for possible biofilm-forming microbes.
+Biofilm is formed when microorganisms find a receptive environment and exposed to food and moisture.
+The microorganisms work together as a population and secrete sticky polymers that form a solid matrix attached the surface.
+Once established, it is very difficult to eliminate because the microbes have become reinforced and extremely tight in the matrix, making them resistant too disinfection.

 What is Staph and MRSA?

 Staph is a bacteria that can survive on dry surfaces, increasing the chance of transmission.
-S. aureus is also implicated in toxic shock syndrome; during the 1980s some tampons allowed the rapid growth of S. aureus, which released toxins that were absorbed into the bloodstream.
-Any S. aureus infection can cause the staphylococcal scalded skin syndrome, a cutaneous reaction to exotoxin absorbed into the bloodstream.
-It can also cause a type of septicaemia called pyaemia.
-The infection can be life-threatening.
+Staphlococcus aureus has been implicated in toxic shock syndrome.
+During the 1980's some contaminated tampons allowed rapid growth of Staph bacteria, which released toxins into the bloodstream of the victims and the infection caused the staphylococcal scalded skin syndrome, a cutaneous reaction to the exotoxin absorbed into their bloodstream.
+Staph can also cause a type of septicaemia called pyaemia.
+All Staph infections can be life-threatening.

-MRSA - (Methicillin-resistant Staphylococcus aureus) has problematically become a major cause of hospital-acquired infections, and is being recognized with increasing frequency in community-acquired infections.
+MRSA - (Methicillin-resistant Staphylococcus aureus) is problematic becoming a major cause of hospital-acquired infections, and is recognized with increasing frequency also in community-acquired infections.
 MRSA is, by definition, any strain of Staphylococcus aureus bacteria that has developed resistance to beta-lactam antibiotics, which include the penicillins (methicillin, dicloxacillin, nafcillin, oxacillin, etc.) and the cephalosporins.
-MRSA is especially troublesome in hospitals, where patients with open wounds, invasive devices and weakened immune systems are at greater risk of infection than the general public.
+MRSA is especially troublesome with patients that have open wounds, invasive devices and weakened immune systems.
+These people are at greater risk of infection than the general public.

 What are HAI’s?